noppanit/my-flash-card/README.md

-my-flash-card
+My Flash Card (German)
 =============

 This is just my flash card to learn a new language.
+In this case, it is German.

+Version 0.1
+	- Using JSON as database